inkle/ink/Documentation/WritingWithInk.md

  - **Latin Extended B**

    Enables an extended character range subset of the Latin alphabet - completely represented by the official *Latin Extended-B* unicode range `\u0180`-`\u024F`.

+- **Latin 1 Supplement**

+   Enables an extended character range subset of the Latin alphabet - completely represented by the official *Latin 1 Supplement* unicode range `\u0080` - `\u00FF`.

 **NOTE!** ink files should be saved in UTF-8 format, which ensures that the above character ranges are supported.